Sanzzdev/Proto/README.md

 ## Listening to Connection Updates

-Baileys now fires the `connection.update` event to let you know something has updated in the connection.
+FizzxyBaileys now fires the `connection.update` event to let you know something has updated in the connection.
 This data has the following structure:
 ``` ts
 type ConnectionState = {
 	/** connection is now open, connecting or closed */